eclipse-sumo/sumo/docs/web/docs/SUMO_at_a_Glance.md

 shall be portable.
 Due to this, the very first versions were developed to be run from the command line only - no graphical interface was supplied at first and all parameter had to be inserted by hand.
-This should increase the execution speed by leaving off slow visualisation.
+This should increase the execution speed by leaving off slow visualization.
 Also, due to these goals, the software was split into several parts.
 Each of them has a certain purpose and must be run individually.
 This is something that makes SUMO different to other simulation packages where,